LinuxCommandLibrary

 PARAMETERS

-The name of the configuration file (without the .conf extension) located in the conf-available directory.
+The name of the configuration file (without the .conf extension) to enable.
+This file must exist in /etc/apache2/conf-available/.

 DESCRIPTION